 Here's where they aren't alike: Smoking is much less widespread.
 A growing number of cities, states, and countries have enacted laws that ban smoking in all work and public places, including restaurants and bars.
 The Centers for Disease control reports that the number of smokers in the U.S. has fallen to a record low.

 But sitting is far more acceptable.
 In fact, we all do more of it than ever.
 Most of us have jobs that require little or no physical exertion.
 We might do a little standing, lifting, and walking around, but mostly we sit.

-The thing that Americans do most often with their free time is not cooking or hiking or pursuing a hobby.
+Leisure activities are supposed to promote health and creativity, yet the thing that Americans do most often with their free time is not cooking or dancing or hiking or playing an instrument.
 Americans sit and watch screens.
 I have the same bad habit.

 All this sitting contributes to poor health and fitness.
 As we spend more time sitting, we're more likely to experience:

 - Obesity.
 Research has found that adults who spend more time sitting have a higher body mass index and waist size.
 Not only are we not using that time to move more and burn more calories, but we tend to eat when we're sitting.
 And when we're idly watching TV, we're more likely to eat junk food than any healthier alternatives.

 - Disease.
 Studies show that for each additional hour spent watching TV, we have a 26% higher chance of developing metabolic syndrome, which can lead to diabetes and heart disease.
 Researchers also found a link between hours spent sitting and several types of cancer.

 - Early death.
 Other studies have found that people who sit for more hours every day have a higher risk of dying than those who spend fewer hours seated.
 Even if those people who sat longer were physically active during other times of the day, they had a higher risk of dying.

 1. Spend less time in the room.